gabrielwolf/gabriel-wolf.de.media/README.md

-# I rule my data.
-I, my self and only I.

-## Tools to generate web ready versions of media files
+# Tools to generate web ready versions of media files

 *Tool 1* checks naming of files according to a convention, and generates a JSON with info about all files in dir.